GRDI-GenARCC/tutorials-and-workshops/WSL_Workshop/WSL_guide.md

 - What is Ubuntu?
   - A Linux distribution that is generally considered to be user-friendly and well built.
 It is a free operating system that is managed by a corportation (Canonical) that offers enterprise support at a price.
   - There are many Linux distributions.
 Some of the most common are Debian, Ubuntu, Linux Mint, Arch Linux, CentOS, and openSUSE.
-In WSL
+In WSL there are other some other distros available to install but it is strongly recommended to use Ubuntu.

 - Philosophy of Linux/GNU
   - Single responsiblity principle - each program should only do one thing